 - Tablet: 7 inches and above

 You should go for a size between 5 inches to 6 inches.
-Bigger phones are preferable only for gaming enthusiasts or people who frequently watch movies.
+Bigger phones are preferable only for gaming enthusiasts or people who frequently watch videos and movies.
 And you should avoid phones below 4.7 inch as they are too small to operate.
 While phones above 6 inches are too big to use comfortably for people who travel a lot.
 Read whats the perfect smartphone screen size for you.